awsdocs/amazon-eks-user-guide/doc_source/eks-linux-ami-versions.md

-# Amazon EKS\-optimized Linux AMI versions<a name="eks-linux-ami-versions"></a>
+# Amazon EKS\-optimized Amazon Linux 2 AMI versions<a name="eks-linux-ami-versions"></a>

 This topic lists versions of the Amazon EKS\-optimized Linux AMIs and their corresponding versions of `kubelet`, Docker, the Linux kernel, and the[ Packer build script](eks-optimized-ami.md#eks-ami-build-scripts) configuration\.

 The Amazon EKS\-optimized AMI metadata, including the AMI ID, for each variant can be retrieved programmatically\.
-For more information, see [Retrieving Amazon EKS\-optimized AMI IDs](retrieve-ami-id.md)\.
+For more information, see [Retrieving Amazon EKS\-optimized Amazon Linux 2 AMI IDs](retrieve-ami-id.md)\.

 AMIs are versioned by Kubernetes version and the release date of the AMI in the following format: